 The Mazda Cosmo was the first rotary-engined production car.
-Dr Felix Wankel's motor was sewing-machine smooth.
-It was supremely flexible, too.
+Dr Felix Wankel\’s motor was sewing-machine smooth.
+It was flexible, too.
 Compromising a tad on top-end power, Mazda put the peripheral inlet ports in the engine casing.
 That gave more low-down torque.
-It also provided seamless idling, and improved low-speed fuel economy.
-Not that the top-end was ignored - the Cosmo's 116mph top speed testified to that.
+It also provided seamless idling and improved low-speed fuel economy.
+Not that the upper end of the rev range was ignored!
+The Cosmo\’s 116mph top speed testified to that.
 The twin-rotary motor produced 110bhp.
 Capacity was 2,000cc.
-But, though small, it had an impressive power-to-weight ratio.
-It was hooked up to a 4-speed manual 'box.
-That, in turn, was connected to a DeDion rear axle.
+The Cosmo came with an efficient power-to-weight ratio.
+Its gearbox was 4-speed manual – connected to a DeDion rear axle.
 Revs maxed out at 7,000rpm.
-The 'B' model Cosmo - released in '68 - upped those stats to 125mph, from 128bhp.
+The B model Cosmo, released in \’68, delivered 125mph – from 128bhp.

-The Cosmo handled well, too.
-The DeDion rear suspension set-up was complemented by front wishbones.
+Sports car that it was, the Cosmo handled well.
+Its DeDion rear suspension set-up was complemented by front wishbones.
 Steering was agile.
-The ride was suitably 'firm'.
-Brakes were top-drawer ... discs up front, drums behind.
-The 'B' grew a longer wheelbase.
+The ride was firm.
+Brakes were out of the top drawer – discs fore, drums aft.
+The B grew a longer wheelbase.
 It also came with a closer-ratio 5-speed transmission.
-Between '66 and '72, just 1,176 Cosmos were built.
-Which implied that this was more of a Mazda work-in-progress, than a grab at the big yen.
-That would come later - in the form of saloon cars.
+Just 1,176 Cosmos were built – between \’66 and \’72.
+That implied that – for Mazda – the Cosmo was more of a work-in-progress, than a short-term grab at the big yen.
+That would come later – in the more lucrative form of saloon cars.